Integration: Ayahuasca is not a Magic Pill

 How do you do this?
 How do you create a soft landing for yourself after your retreat?

-First you have to realise the following: integration doesn’t start when you leave the jungle but it starts when you book your retreat.
+First you have to realize the following: integration doesn’t start when you leave the jungle but it starts when you book your retreat.
 A growth mindset and determination to take personal responsibility for your healing are pivotal; you must be committed to your mission to heal.
 This means that you are willing to take chances and step out of your comfort zone.
 You have done just that by booking a retreat, but there’s more to it.
 You do not expect Ayahuasca to touch you with her magic wand – and voila! – you’re healed.
 Instead, you start envisioning how you want to live your life and what steps you can take now to make this a reality.
 You understand that personal development is a process, which means that a medicinal plant retreat is just one of the tools you have to heal yourself but it doesn’t begin nor stop there.

 A realistic attitude is an essential factor in successful integration.
 When you are realistic about what you may and may not be able to achieve within a particular time frame, you allow the shifts that have occurred in you to slowly manifest themselves.

 Let’s go back to Amy… She had had a major marijuana addiction for years and had become a master of procrastination.
 Her enthusiastic personality had her start many projects, but she was often unable to complete them.
 This would induce a sense of failure in her, which had her smoke weed again, which made her procrastinate even more—unable to break the downward spiral.
 Now during her first retreat she felt so much lighter and made plans about all the projects she would finally finish.
-What she didn’t realise, however, is that this long list of projects would create an immense pressure on her.
+What she didn’t realize, however, is that this long list of projects would create an immense pressure on her.
 As soon as she arrived home, she felt overwhelmed and started smoking weed again.
 She felt that the retreat was but a magical dream and hadn’t changed anything…

 Amy’s story doesn’t mean that transformation doesn’t occur—it does.
 However, the ones who managed to transform their lives had the courage to quit their jobs, leave their unhealthy relationships behind, move places, manifest their dreams… They were determined to take the lessons of compassion to heart, and apply them to their everyday interactions and situations.
 They didn’t panic when they had an off day or an off week because they understood that this is part of life.
-They implemented a steady spiritual practice, they meditated, they actively practised self-love and self-care.
+They implemented a steady spiritual practice, they meditated, they actively practiced self-love and self-care.
 Most of all, they accepted that they had to take responsibility for their lives and happiness to create the transformation they desired.
 They left their comfort zones behind and were rewarded with self-esteem and a sense of purpose.
 They were ready.

 Moreover, people who transformed their lives say that they had adhered to the Ayahuasca diet as long as possible after their retreat.
 They said they felt that the spirit of Ayahuasca was still with them and working on them, and they didn’t want to interrupt this process.
 They are right.
 To allow the plant spirits to continue their work on you, you have to stay away from toxicity.
 This includes toxic food and drinks, toxic environments, toxic information exposure, toxic people.
 You should also remain sexually abstinent during this time so the plant spirits can use your sexual energy, which is your life force, for your healing.
 The latter is definitely the trickiest!